 Abstract:

-The river network area of the southern plains of China is crisscrossed by rivers, but the slow-moving water in cut-off channels and small rivers results in a weak self-purification capacity, contributing to agricultural surface pollution.
-To enhance the water purification functions of ditches and rivers in the plains river network area, it is imperative to integrate their characteristics and implement collaborative management strategies of ditches-ecological ponds-disconnected beaches-small rivers tailored to local conditions.
-In this study, we focused on the typical ditches and rivers in the Taihu Lake Basin with the aims of investigating the spatiotemporal dynamics of N and P migration, identifying the main influencing factors, and clarifying the impact of different ditches-rivers management strategies on N and P removal rates.
+The river network area of the southern plains of China is crisscrossed by rivers, but the slow-moving water in cut-off ditches and streams results in a weak self-purification capacity, contributing to agricultural non-point source pollution.
+To enhance the water purification functions of ditches and rivers in the plain river network area, it is imperative to integrate their characteristics and implement collaborative management strategies of ditches-ecological ponds-disconnected beaches-stream adaption to local conditions.
+In this study, we focused on the typical ditches and rivers in the Taihu Lake Basin with the aims of investigating the spatiotemporal dynamics of N and P migration, identifying the main influencing factors, and clarifying the impact of different ditch-pond management strategies on N and P removal rates.
 Through continuous